LogAnalysisTeam/methods4logfiles/README.md

     │   └── embeddings     <- Log message embedding models, e.g., fastText.
     │
     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
+    │   ├── figures        <- Generated graphics and figures to be used in reporting.
     │   └── results        <- All kinds of results in machine-friendly formats (human-readable reports can be generated out of these).
     │
     ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.